European Space Agency: Non-full member states

 Previously associated members were Austria, Norway, Finland and Slovenia, all of which later joined the ESA as full members.
-Since January 2025 there have been four associate members: Latvia, Lithuania, Slovakia and Canada.
-The three European members have shown interest in full membership and may eventually apply within the next years.
+Since March 2026 there have been five associate members: Latvia, Lithuania, Slovakia, Cyprus and Canada.
+The four European members have shown interest in full membership and may eventually apply within the next years.

 Latvia

 Latvia became the second current associated member on 30 June 2020, when the Association Agreement was signed by ESA Director Jan Wörner and the Minister of Education and Science of Latvia, Ilga Šuplinska in Riga.
 The Saeima ratified it on 27 July.

 Lithuania

 In May 2021, Lithuania became the third current associated member.
 As a consequence its citizens became eligible to apply to the 2022 ESA Astronaut group, applications for which were scheduled to close one week later.
 The deadline was therefore extended by three weeks to allow Lithuanians a fair chance to apply.